-Cabinet Member Portfolio Representation on Outside Bodies Powers of Delegation Portfolio Policy Advisors Leader Clir Jeremy Gardner Overall policy and strategy (vision and priorities).
+Cabinet Member Portfolio Representation on Outside Bodies Powers of Delegation Portfolio Policy Advisors Leader Overall policy and strategy (vision and priorities).
 External relations, including complaints management, marketing and promotion.
 Reputation management, including risk (policy).
 Performance management, including improvement plans.
 Media and communications (internal and external).
 Democratic Services including committee management.
 Electoral Services within the remit of the Cabinet.
 Member Services.
 Chair of the Council and civic matters.
 Partnership working (lead).
 Public consultation, including community engagement and citizens panels.
-City Deal (Strategic matters) Devolution Insurance Climate Emergency Greater Brighton Economic Board; Local Government Association - Coastal Issues - Special Interest Group District Councils' Network The Cabinet A committee of the Cabinet An individual Cabinet Member Officers A Ward Member (to the extent that the function is exercisable in relation to their electoral ward) Another body in accordance with joint working arrangements Deputy Leader Cllr Becky Allinson In the absence of the Leader the Deputy Leader has overall responsibility for the portfolio of the Cabinet Leader The Cabinet as a whole (when acting in the absence of the Leader); Joint Strategic Committee (when acting
+City Deal (Strategic matters) Devolution Insurance Greater Brighton Economic Board; Local Government Association - Coastal Issues - Special Interest Group District Councils' Network The Cabinet A committee of the Cabinet An individual Cabinet Member Officers A Ward Member (to the extent that the function is exercisable in relation to their electoral ward) Another body in accordance with joint working arrangements Deputy Executive Leader and Cabinet Member for Finance & Resources Budgets (including the overall allocation of Revenue and Capital), external funding.
+Capital programme.
+Local taxation (benefit fraud (Adur) and appeals against decisions relating to National Non-Domestic Rate applications).
+Treasury management, investments, loans, leasing and banking matters.
+Court of the University of Sussex (known as the Sussex Annual Forum) Quayside Youth Centre: Management Committee Southwick Community Association The Cabinet as a whole (when acting in the absence of the Leader); Joint Strategic Committee (when acting in the absence of the Leader); An Individual